 Occupational Therapy Tools for Self-Care

-The following are a few occupational therapy tools for stroke patients that can enable greater independence in self-care activities.
+A wide range of tools have been designed to boost independence with self-care tasks.
+The following are just a few of the many occupational therapy tools for stroke patients that can promote greater independence in self-care activities.

 1. Adaptive Utensils